GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Assassin.md

 ### 3) Dire Dispose
 If a creature performs an about face in response to your attack wounding them, you may use your reaction to peform an additional attack.
 If it was a melee attack, you may choose one of the following:
-* You gain advantage on this attack.
+* You may automatically apply the appropriate critical hit effect for the type of attack, regardless of whether it was a critical hit already.
-* If it was a melee attack, you may close the distance into a brawl.
+* You may close the distance into a brawl.
 If you do, you may choose to replace your lowest die result with your hoerism.
 * You may slam the foe.
 * You may shove the foe.